 Before 1066 Hereford was the capital of the Anglo-Saxon kingdom of Mercia and, earlier still, the site of Roman, Celtic, and Iron Age settlements.
 Today people come primarily to see the massive Norman cathedral, but quickly discover the charms of this busy country town.
-Hereford is the center of a wealthy agricultural area known for its cider, fruit, and cattle—the white-faced Hereford breed has spread across the world.
+Hereford is the center of a wealthy agricultural area known for its cider, fruit, and cattle—the white-faced Hereford breed of cow has spread across the world.

 Not everyone has the courage to explore these macabre destinations.
 Do you?More